Step-by-step guide for creating a free webinar. Updated for 2021.

 “BUY A NEW LAPTOP, MAN!”

-Leo never managed to show — and the webinar slowly slid into chaos.
+Leo never managed to show — and the webinar presentation slowly slid into chaos.

 And when I think about it today, I still feel a little sick.

-Since that time, I’ve learned how to run goof-proof webinars.
+Since that time, I’ve learned how to create a webinar that is goof-proof.